timsun28/DataSciencePort/README.md

 In this personal portfolio the follow terms are frequently used without any further explanation.
 These terms are described in more detail in the following list:

 * Machine Learning = A scientific study of algorithms and statistical models that improve progressively on a specific task.
 In our project this is used for classifying relevant questions.
-* Naive Bayes = In machine learning a family of simple probabilty classifiers.
+* Naive Bayes = A family of probability classifiers based on the bayes theorem.
-With strong independence assumptions between the features.
+This module assumes strong independence between the features and is a supervised machine learning method.
 * Logistic Regression = A statistical model that forms a logistic function to model a binary dependent variable.
+A linear method where the predictions are transformed by using a sigmoid function, which can be used for predicting binary dependent variables.

 * Skewed Dataset = A dataset with an imbalance between the different classes. in our project this reflects into the amount of relevant questions with a 1:5 ratio to the non-relevant sentences.
-* Feature = The input a predictive model can use to create a function to predict unseen data.
-These features can come in different forms.
-In our project most of these features are Vectors.
+* Feature = The input for a predictive model.
+These features can come in different types.
+In our project most of these features are vectors.

 * Data Collection = the process of collecting data that the researchers want to use to create a model to predict a certain value.
-* Data Preperation = The process of converting and cleaning a raw dataset into an input for a predictive model.
+* Data Preparation = The process of converting and cleaning a raw dataset into an input for a predictive model.
-* Data Visualisation = The process of visualizing the results into meaningful graphs to display your findings.
+* Data Visualisation = The process of visualizing the data into figures which present the data in a meaningful way.
+This also includes the representation of the results.

 * Relevant question = A sentence from our dataset that contains a question that could be used as an input for a chatbot.

 ### Data sets
 The data sets that we used in the project were supplied by our project owner.
-Because of confidentiality I am not able to supply them.
+Because of confidentiality I am not allowed to supply them.

 ## Courses
-I will specify which courses I have taken and in cases where the courses were relevant for our project I will add a note to the course.
+I will specify which courses I have completed.

 ### Datacamp
 We were granted access to a full DataCamp account during this course.